djbarajas/Compression_Detection/whatthehell.md

 3. are all the UDP packets sent of the same socket connection?
 Do we have to reassign our sockets consecutively?

 4. does our high entropy data include digits outside 0 and 1?

+5. is checksum deployed on the server or client side?